 Gate Changes reflect another stability KPI.
 The KPI calculates the number of performed gate changes for a specified period.

 Besides the aircraft, the cockpit and cabin crew represent another relevant asset.
-Airlines have quite sophisticated crew planning processes resulting in an assignment of crew member to flights.
+Airlines have pretty sophisticated crew planning processes resulting in an assignment of crew members to flights.
 The KPI tracks the number of performed crew changes for a specified period.

 Number of Irregularities